asonnino/hotstuff/data/README.md

 # Experimental Data
-This folder contains some raw data and plots obtained running a geo-replicated benchmark on AWS as explained in the [wiki](https://github.com/asonnino/hotstuff/wiki).
-The section [Interpreting Results](https://github.com/asonnino/hotstuff/wiki/Interpreting-the-Results) of the Wiki provides insights on how to interpret those results.
+This folder contains some raw data and plots obtained running a geo-replicated benchmark on AWS.
+See the paper [2-Chain HotStuff with Asynchronous Fallback]() for further details.
 The filename format of raw data is the following:
 ```
 bench-NODES-INPUT_RATE-TX_SIZE-FAULTS.txt